smartiniOnGitHub/fastify-cloudevents/README.md

 Since v0.3 of the spec, extensions are no more inside a specific attribute; as recommended even mine (for the 'strict' mode for example) has been moved into a namespaced one;
 plugin extensions ('serverUrlMode') has been moved in another (specific) namespace.
+Since v1.0 of the spec, some properties has been removed/simplified; extension properties must be simple (no nested properties) and must contain only lowercase letters and numbers in the name (and less than 20 chars in total); so for example my strict extension now is 'strictvalidation' with a boolean value.

 For more info on the standard, see the [CloudEvents Specification](https://github.com/cloudevents/spec).